vlandham/captain_z/out/captain_z.ebook.md

 Captain Z focused on her rowing.

 The water was too shallow to allow that great giant of a boat, the Sea Breaker, to reach her.
-Instead, they would have to lower their own rowboats if they wanted to chase her.
+Instead, they would have to lower their own rowboats if they wanted to chase.

 Captain Z cursed her luck and her clumsy feet for such a disastrous get away.
 Still, she had the chest, which meant she had the map.

 She had the map, once she got the chest open, that is.

-Smiling, Captain Z rowed straight for shore. _There's more then one way to open a chest_, she thought again, _and I have the perfect key of sorts._
+Smiling, Captain Z rowed straight for shore. _There's more then one way to open a chest_, she thought again, _and I have just the key to open this one._

 # 9